crate/cratedb-guide/docs/integrate/cluvio/usage.md

 ### Load data into CrateDB

-In this tutorial, you use two tables—[flights](http://stat-computing.org/dataexpo/2009) and [airports](https://openflights.org/data.php)—from January 2008.
+In this usage guide, you use two tables—[flights](http://stat-computing.org/dataexpo/2009) and [airports](https://openflights.org/data.php)—from January 2008.

 #### Create tables